Ys Series - Digital Emelas: Spreading Awareness of Ys

 We're still referencing the material we made at that time when we make a new Ys game."

 The Release Path is the organic way many long-time fans of the series played the games.
 The events that take place in Ys VI (Napishtim) are referenced in the remakes of Ys III (Felghana), IV (Celceta) and Ys Origin.
-To clarify: these games reference Napsihtim, and not the other way around.
+To clarify: these games foreshadow Napsihtim, and not the other way around.
 Napishtim is incredibly lore-heavy.
 Players who choose the Story Path (above) will find a major reveal when they play Napishtim later, which ties every previous game together.
 Meanwhile, players who choose the Release Path will learn of the lore much earlier, and piece together each story (Felghana, Celceta and Origin) as they continue in the series.
 Either way is recommended.
 Hardcore fans encourage this route and we support this opinion.

 The importance of Ys Origin & VI